josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/📚_Narrative_Management/🧵_old_guard_optics.md

 Besides —

-> the same behaviours are coded as *"classy when you're rich"*.
+> the same behaviours are coded as *"classy when you're rich."*

 ---